RuihongQiu/RuihongQiu.github.io/_pages/about.md

               <br>
               EMNLP 2025 (<strong>Main</strong>)
               <br>
-            <a href="https://arxiv.org/abs/2502.05780" target="_blank">arXiv</a> / <a href="https://openreview.net/forum?id=y5einmJ0Yx" target="_blank">OpenReview</a> /
+            <a href="https://arxiv.org/abs/2508.17690" target="_blank">arXiv</a> /
               <a href="https://github.com/DannyW618/GOLD" target="_blank">code</a>
               <p></p>
               <p></p>
               <p>
-                We propose a new benchmark for OOD detection in text-based graphs, as well as a new framework for effective detection. (update coming soon)
+                We introduce TextTopoOOD, a framework for modeling diverse OOD scenarios on text-rich networks, and propose TNT-OOD, a novel detection method that captures the intricate interplay between text and topology.
               </p>
             </td>
           </tr>